CodeWithDevi0/learn-python/README.md

 This repo is basically my Python diary:
 50% experiments, 30% errors, 15% bug collection, and 5% actual working code.
-Stick around — one day you’ll see me automate something impressive (or at least make a snake game 🐍🎮).
+Stick around — one day you’ll see me automate something impressive (or at least make a snake game).

 ---

-Do you want me to also **add a "Projects" section placeholder** (like your Laravel one) so you can start throwing in your future Python mini-projects?